nikkvd/In-Depth-Analysis-of-IPL-Performance-Trends-2021-2023/README.md

 where rnk<=10;
 ```

+**Objective:** Find batsmen who have consistently scored runs at a rapid pace, providing insights into impactful players for situations requiring high run rates.
 ## 4. Top 10 bowlers based on past 3 years total wickets taken.
 ```sql
 select * from